 - 1. A recessed medicine cabinet must be installed in every full bathroom in each residential unit. - 2.
-Exclusive of Type A units, the average size of all vanities in each unit type must be at least 36 inches. - 3.
+Exclusive of Type A units, the average size of all vanities in each unit type must be at least 36 inches.
+Type A units must, at a minimum, have a code compliant removable vanity base below sink for storage. - 3.
 Mirrors in bathrooms must be low enough to reach the counter backsplashes. - 4.
 All full bathrooms must have an overhead ceiling light and exhaust fan on the same switch.
 Vanity lights must be provided and be on a separate switch. - 5.
 All bathrooms must include an exhaust fan rated at 70 CFM (minimum) vented to the exterior of the building using hard ductwork along the shortest run possible. - 6.
-For ceramic tile applications, tile should be applied over cement backer board rather than directly to drywall. - 7.
 All new construction and adaptive re-use projects must comply with QAP Section IV(F)(4) and Appendix B Section VIII regarding additional Type A bathrooms, including roll-in showers.
 All roll-in showers must have a collapsible water dam or beveled threshold that meets code.
 All roll-in showers must have a flat, usable minimum floor space of 36 inches by 60 inches and have an adjustable shower rod and weighted curtain installed before occupancy.
-Shower floor may not be used for code required 60 inch clear floor space in bathrooms. - 8.
-Approaches to roll-in showers must be level, not sloped. - 9.
-All domestic water line cut off valves must have metal handles, not plastic. - 10.
+Shower floor may not be used for code required 60 inch clear floor space in bathrooms. - 7.
+Approaches to roll-in showers must be level, not sloped. - 8.
+All domestic water line cut off valves must have metal handles, not plastic. - 9.
 In all Type A units, the grab bars must be installed per ANSI A117.1 specifications around toilets and in the tubs/showers.
 In roll-in showers the shower head with wand must be installed on a sliding bar and within code required reach ranges by the seat.
-An additional diverter must be installed to provide water to a shower head on the short shower wall in front of the seat, mounted

-80 inches above finished floor.
+An additional diverter must be installed to provide water to a shower head on the short shower wall in front of the seat, mounted 80 inches above finished floor.

-- 11. In Type A units, a hard-wired call for aid station is required in all bathrooms. - 12.
+- 10. In Type A units, a hard-wired call for aid station is required in all bathrooms. - 11.
 Offset toilet flanges are prohibited.